rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 They start very small (a few hundred bytes) and expand dynamically by calling through special frames that allocate new stack segments.
 This is known as the "spaghetti stack" approach.

-### What is the difference between an alias and a box pointer?
+### What is the difference between a reference and a box pointer?

 * A box pointer points into a reference-counted heap allocation.
-* An alias points to the interior of a stack _or_ heap allocation, and formation or duplication of an alias does not entail reference counting.
+* A reference points to the interior of a stack _or_ heap allocation, and formation or duplication of an alias does not entail reference counting.
-* Aliases can only be formed when the alias referent will provably outlive the alias.
+* References can only be formed when the referent will provably outlive the reference.
-* Aliases can therefore only be declared in function or iterator signatures, as parameters.
+* References can therefore only be declared in function signatures, as parameters.
-* Think of aliases as "pass by reference".
-They are not for holding long-term, stable references, just for references passing between functions.

 ### Why aren't function signatures inferred?
 Why only local slots?